 Getting Florida Residency

-There are lots of benefits of staying in Florida and hence a lot of people find it difficult to make residency claims.
-Even as a university student your residency isn’t guaranteed unless you meet some requirements.
-According to Florida statute, the claimant (the student or guardian who want to attain the residency) must be in one of the following categories before he is considered for Florida residency:
+There are lots of benefits of staying in Florida, and hence a lot of people find it challenging to make residency claims.
+Even as a university student, your residency isn’t guaranteed unless you meet some requirements.
+According to Florida statute, the claimant (the student or guardian who want to attain the residency) must be in one of the following categories before the student is considered a Florida residency:

 * Must be a United States Citizen.